he1ex-tG/PDFReader/README.md

 output the audio stream as a ByteArrayInputStream or ByteArray, for example.
 Therefore, I made my own implementation of the AudioPlayer interface.
-This approach made it possible to abandon the use of intermediate saving of audio data to a file, as well as to hot convert from WAV to MP3 on the fly using [Lame](https://lame.sourceforge.io/).
+This approach made it possible to abandon the use of intermediate saving of audio data to a file, as well as to hot convert from WAV to MP3 using [Lame](https://lame.sourceforge.io/).
 Finally, the MP3 audio stream is used to save or give to the user without saving.

 ## TODO

-- [x] Add WAV to MP3 conversion
+- [x] WAV to MP3 conversion
-- [x] Add using database instead of storing MP3 in files
+- [x] Using database instead of storing MP3 in files
-- [ ] Add authorization and authentication (Spring Security)
+- [x] Authorization and authentication (Spring Security)
+  - [x] Users authorization via form login
+  - [ ] Access to admin API via JWT
   - [ ] Add the corresponding REST API
-  - [ ] Rework database structure
+  - [x] Rework database structure
 - [ ] Move the user web interface to a separate project